tscomm99/purple-team-workshop-2025-01/cti-lab.md

 ## CTI Part 2 - Collection & Analysis

 ### How to Approach the Problem
-- How do you go about answering quiestions like "How well are we protected against this threat"?
+- How do you go about answering questions like "How well are we protected against this threat"?
 - What do we have to base our answer on?
 - Where/how can we find this?